waelchatila/greentable/README.md

 ```

 ## Counter Object
 Sometimes, you'll need to know what row you're currently on.
-For that purpose, greentable exposes a counter object:
+For that purpose Greentable exposes a counter object:

 ```haml
 =greentable([x,y,z]) do |gt, el|